Community Seed Banks: Sharing Experiences from North and South

 1 November 2017 @ 13:00 - 14:30

-Regine Andersen of FNI presented results concerning the experience gathered through research and international workshops about Community Seed Banks, with the aim of sparking discussion about future developments and action needed.
+A presentation by Regine Andersen of FNI highlighted results from the DIVERSIFOOD survey on community seed banks in Europe and experience gathered through global international workshops about Community Seed Banks, with the aim of sparking discussion about future developments and action needed.